South Downs Way, looking toward Beachy Head

 The clouds stuck around for much of the morning, as we flew through an easy first five miles.
 The little villages of Litlington and Westdean looked appealing, but with no need to stop so early, we were quickly through them and out to the coast.

-With perfect timing, the sun started to break through the clouds as we started to climb the first of the Seven Sisters.
+With perfect timing, the sun broke through the clouds as we started to climb the first of the Seven Sisters.
 Hint: these cliffs can be quite steep, and there are more than seven of them.
 The ocean views make it all worthwhile.

 One of my brothers is living in the US these days, and for some unknown reason, greatly misses English scones and jam.
 Fortunately, there’s a fancy National Trust cafe right beside the trail at Birling Gap, and judging by the busloads of pensioners arriving at the same time, scones and jam seemed very likely to be on the menu.